EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 1. Within JupyterLab, click the **Python 3** icon within the 'Notebook' section of the 'Launcher' tab.
 1. A Jupyter Notebook, named 'Untitled.ipynb', will appear.

 As this has been saved in your home directory within JupyterLab, it will be available in your home directory on the back-end.
-If you look at your home directory you should now see the `sine-wave.ipynb` notebook there.
+If you look at your home directory you should now see the `Untitled.ipynb` notebook there.

 Rename the notebook: